 If you’ve been to any other Disneyland parks before, Japan’s Disneyland is very similar.
 It’s laid out pretty much the same, you still walk in to admire Cinderella’s Castle – mind you, the castle looks super different.
 The characters are the same and you can still indulge in dozens of delicious churros.
 However, if you’re after something different, but still want to experience the magical Disney vibe, DisneySea would be my recommendation.

-The props, buildings, decorations, rides and attraction sets are amazing.
+The props, buildings, decorations, rides and attractions are amazing.
 Not to mention the huge river stretching across almost half of the DisneySea park from Port Discovery to Mediterranean Harbour.
 The sheer detail and thought that has been put into DisneySea is something that is hard to describe, so you will just have to check it out for yourself!

 In my experience (having been to Anaheim’s Disneyland and California Adventure Park multiple times), DisneySea is completely different.
 The sheer size of everything around you, like the Journey to the Centre of the Earth volcano, is super impressive and like nothing I have ever seen before.

 Like every other theme park in the world (Disney or otherwise), there are food carts absolutely everywhere, catering to almost all of your sweet and savoury food cravings.

 These are the general snacks you’ll find throughout Disneyland and DisneySea: